-- Place a damp cloth over the dough and set aside in a warm place for about an hour, so the dough can rise.
+- Place a damp cloth over the dough and set it aside in a warm place for about an hour, so the dough can rise.

 - Once the dough has risen, divide it into 12 even balls.

-- Place the balls on a parchment lined 9 x 13 inch baking tray and cover with a damp cloth and set aside for another hour to rise again.
+- Place the balls on a parchment lined 9 x 13 inch baking tray and cover them with a damp cloth and set aside for another hour to rise again.

-- In a small bowl, combine the flour, water and vanilla for the crosses on the buns.
+- In a small bowl, combine the flour, water, and vanilla for the crosses on the buns.

-- Once the buns have risen, take a icing bag (or just a zip lock bag) and pour all the flour mix into the bag.
+- Once the buns have risen, take an icing bag (or just a zip lock bag) and pour all the flour mix into the bag.
 Make a small cut at bottom of the bag (about 1/2 cm wide).